tiagoessex/Scrapper-Name-NIF/README.md

 # Description

 * Given an entity's name and/or nif, tries to retrieve information about that entity from 6 sites.
-It returns a json with all available information.
+It returns a json with all the available information.
-* The program will scrap all 6 sites, if possible, and the resulting json, will be the merge of the results from all sites.
+* The program will scrap all _6_ sites, if possible, and the resulting json, will be the resulting merging of the results from all sites.
+* In case nothing is found (maybe the entity doesn't exist), *'status': 'NOT FOUNDED'*, else *'status': 'OK'*.

 # Requirements